danpopovsky1997/strengthcore-project1/README.md

 - Gym goers who want to join a membership gym
 - People who are first timers who want to develop an understanding of exercise
 - People who want a group gym experience
-- Pople who want a one to one coaching experience
+- People who want a one-to-one coaching experience
 - People who want to be part of a community

 ### User Requirements and Expectations